Interview with Olga Pollock - Human Resources Manager, firmus energyPosted in : HR Interview Series on 6 February 2018

-I love getting home to my children who are still young enough to be pleased to see me.
+I love getting home to my family and the routine, perhaps mundane ritual of family life is comforting and makes me so thankful.
 The Friday night ritual in our house is pizza so that is my time to chill and pig out after a hectic week.
 My husband bought me a Kindle for Christmas.
 I always thought I preferred to turn a page but I am hooked.
 I love the simplicity of the device.
 I can immerse myself in a good book with a nice cup of tea.

 What’s your top office/business bugbear?

 Negativity and people that are never happy unless they’re miserable.
 There are times when we have reason to moan but I hate when people complain for the sake of it, offering no solutions, just problems.
 I tend to avoid negative people where possible.
 It can rub off on you if you’re not careful!